BenGutteridge/bengutteridge.github.io/_pages/cv.md

 ## Skills
 ---
-* **Python**: experienced across a range of personal and academic projects, with data science (NumPy, SciPy, Pandas, etc.) and deep learning libraries (PyTorch, Jax/Flax).
+* **Python**: experienced across a range of personal and academic projects, with data science (NumPy, SciPy, Pandas, etc.) and deep learning libraries.
 * **MATLAB**: experience working with during QinetiQ internships and for and undergraduate projects.
 * Grade 8 Jazz Clarinet with Distinction, Trinity College London (2016).

 ## Publications
 ---

+**Can Graph Foundation Models Generalize Over Architecture?** (2026)

+Presented at the ICLR-25 accepted to the ICLR-26 Workshop on Geometry-grounded Representation Learning and Generative Modeling (GRaM), Rio de Janeiro, Brazil, 2026.

+**Benjamin Gutteridge**, Michael Bronstein, Xiaowen Dong

 [**On Measuring Long-Range Interactions in Graph Neural Networks** (2025)](https://arxiv.org/abs/2506.05971)